-Rachel U. Mun is an Assistant Professor at the University of North Texas in Educational Psychology.
+Rachel U. Mun is an Associate Professor at the University of North Texas in Educational Psychology.
 She received her Ph.D. in Education, Learning Sciences and Human Development from the University of Washington.
 She was also a postdoctoral research associate at the University of Connecticut with the National Center for Research on Gifted Education conducting research on identifying and serving underrepresented gifted learners.
 Her research interests are two tiered and best described as an intersection between culture, gifted education, and socioemotional well-being.
 At the micro-level, she explores socioemotional development and decision-making for high-ability students (emphasis on immigrants) within family, peer and academic contexts with the goal to promote well-being.
 At the macro-level, she examines ways to improve equitable identification and services for K-12 high-ability learners from diverse populations.
-She has published in Gifted Child Quarterly, Journal for the Education of the Gifted, and Roeper Review.
-She most recently received the NAGC 2017 doctoral dissertation award (first place).
+She has published in Gifted Child Quarterly, Journal for the Education of the Gifted, Journal of Advanced Academics, Roeper Review and Parenting for High Potential.

-Dr. Ryan Olson joined the University of North Texas as an Assistant Professor in fall 2016.
+Ryan Olson joined the University of North Texas as an Assistant Professor in fall 2016.
 He received his B.S. in Kinesiology and Health Promotion from the University of Wyoming prior to completing his Ph.D. in Nutritional Sciences at Rutgers University.
-His research interests center on the fields of Sport and Exercise Psychology, with an emphasis on implementing psychophysiological techniques, including electrocardiography (ECG) and electroencephalography (EEG), to identify neural biomarkers of disease.
-Specifically, Dr. Olson focuses on: 1) the effects of acute and chronic exercise for improving neurocognitive function and mental health, and 2) examining neurocognitive deficits and autonomic function in at-risk populations, especially in concussed and obese individuals.
+His research interests center on the fields of Sport and Exercise Psychology, with an emphasis on implementing psychophysiological techniques, including electrocardiography and electroencephalography, to identify neural biomarkers of disease.
+Specifically, Olson focuses on the effects of acute and chronic exercise for improving neurocognitive function and mental health and examining neurocognitive deficits and autonomic function in at-risk populations, especially in concussed and obese individuals.